 She is an advocate for fairness and transparency in the securities industry.

 In her law practice, Darlene brings a particular sensitivity to working with the all-too often targets of securities fraud — retirees and women investors from every level of investment experience.
 Pasieczny (pronounced “Pah-shetch-nee”) is a Polish surname.
-Darlene’s mother and paternal grandparents immigrated to the U.S. and instilled in her a strong emphasis on education, hard work, and justice for the underrepresented.
+Her family instilled in her a strong emphasis on education, hard work, and justice for the underrepresented.

 Select Speaking Engagements & Publications